 Fulfills core competency: Communication Skills.
 A study of the basic grammar and vocabulary of French through oral and written drills designed to develop the ability to understand, speak, read and write French.
-Prerequisite: Less than 2 years previous French instruction.
+Prerequisite: No previous language experience or 1-2 years of middle or high school language study.
+(UG)